sugarlabs/musicblocks/guide/README.md

 the Note block is run.

 You can plug different values into the Pitch block name and octave slots.
 Some examples are shown above.
-The pitch name in the top Pitch block is specified using a Solfege block; the pitch name in the middle Pitch block is specified using a Pitch-name block; the pitch name in the bottom block is specified using a Text block.
-The octave is always specified using a number block and is restricted to whole numbers.
+Starting from the top, the pitch name block is specified using a Solfege block; the pitch name is specified using a Pitch-name block; the pitch name is specified using a Number block (frequency in Hertz); the pitch name is specified using a Text block.

+The octave is specified using a number block and is restricted to whole numbers.
+In the case where the pitch name is specified by frequency, the octave is ignored.

 Note that the rest keyword used in a Pitch block will not be voiced.

 About the Rhythm Block
 ----------------------